sjoshuam/word_choice_communities/README.md

 + TODO: formulate safety code to guarantee directory structure
 + TODO: clean up EVAL03
 + TODO: fix EVAL04 to use a dictionary instead of a list
++ TODO: integrate new slots into user_data and word data to preserve data normalization

 ## SOURCES